oVirt/ovirt-site/source/community/user-stories/users-and-providers.md

 ## Professional Services & Integrators

 The following organizations use oVirt for customer-facing or internal servers.
 Many are active in the oVirt community.
-For deployment examples, read the [it-novum](/community/user-stories/it-novum-case-study.html), [Nimbus Concept](/community/user-stories/nimbus-concept-case-study.html), [Nieuwland](/community/user-stories/nieuwland-case-study.html) and [UDS Enterprise](/community/user-stories/universidad-de-sevilla-case-study.html) case studies.
+For deployment examples, read the [it-novum](/community/user-stories/it-novum-case-study.html), [Nimbus Concept](/community/user-stories/nimbus-concept-case-study.html) and [Nieuwland](/community/user-stories/nieuwland-case-study.html) case studies.

 <div class="case-studies">
 <div class="case-study">